-- Provision and management of an Asset Protection Zone (APZ): - 24 metres between western boundary and proposed development. - 26 metres between eastern boundary and proposed development. - o 5 metre clearance space between the rear and eastern clearance and asset protection zones. - Instillation of gas supplies in accordance with AS 1596.
+- Provision and management of an Asset Protection Zone (APZ): - o 31 metres between western boundary and proposed development. - o 24 metres between eastern boundary and proposed development. - o A 5 metre clearance zone provided between the APZ and the area which will be cleared. - Instillation of gas supplies in accordance with AS 1596.